How Does the Summer Heat Affect My Dog?

 Can Hot Weather Make Dogs Sick?

 The hot and sunny stretches of summer can bring a whole set of health concerns for your dog.
-From parasite-spread illnesses to heatstroke and paw problems caused by walking on hot surfaces, a wide range of summer hazards can plague dogs.
+From parasite-spread illnesses to heatstroke and paw problems caused by walking on hot surfaces, many summer hazards can plague dogs.

 Should You Walk Dogs in Hot Weather?

-During hot weather, you should plan your playtime or daily walk for early in the morning or at dusk.
+You should plan your playtime or daily walk for early in the morning or at dusk during hot weather.
 “The odds are your pet will enjoy it a lot more,” Connolly says, “and so will you.

 Chasing sticks or a Frisbee, or even a long walk, can put extra strain on a dog during peak sun times, so best to avoid doing activities such as these during the heat of the day.